 A5.
 Robustness check for DM test

-As a robustness check I performed the HLN modified DM test with a different loss criterion than the MSE, so I used the Mean Absolute Error (EAM).
-I proceed with a Bartlett Kernel to compute the long-term variance (Table A.3).
-I also analyze a different period in order to determine if the BE average is consistently better than the rest of the models (Table A.4).
+As a robustness check I performed the HLN modified DM test with a different loss criterion than the MSE, so I used the mean absolute error (MAE) as a loss criterion instead.
+I proceed with a Bartlett kernel to compute the long-term variance (Table A3).
+I also analyze a different period in order to determine if the BE average is consistently better than the rest of the models (Table A4).